Brussels Pride: History

 A few weeks later, on 8 October 2024, the Brussels commercial court declared the non-profit The Belgian Pride bankrupt, citing outstanding debts.
 Internal conflicts, the loss of subsidies, and the transfer of activities to RainbowHouse Brussels had left the organisation without resources.

+During the 2026 edition, LGBTQ+ performers and drag queens Diva Beiroet, Sherine Falasteen and Anira Orlando, were assaulted in a homophobic attack by a group of around twenty teenagers.
+The Brussels Pride organisation reacted by stating "This is why Pride is still necessary."